 However, given the downing of a Lockheed Martin product in the 2019 aerial skirmish, some believe that the US aerospace giant may have to explain to the Indian government how a MiG-21 Bison downed their Fighting Falcon.

 Group Captain Jhonson Chacko (Retd) offered his take on this.
-“The MiG-21 Bison is a 3+ generation aircraft and should not be confused with the soviet era MiG 21s.
-What matters in air combat is how well a pilot exploits the advantages of the man-machine combine and his ability to use his superior skills to come out victorious in a situation makes all the difference.
-Finally, it is the man behind the machine that makes the difference.”
+“The MiG-21 Bison is a 3+ generation aircraft and should not be confused with the Soviet era MiG 21s.
+What matters in air combat is how well a pilot exploits the advantages of the man-machine combine, and his ability to use his superior skills to come out victorious in a situation makes all the difference.
+Finally, it is the man behind the machine that makes the difference.“

 Gp.
 Capt.
-TP Srivastava (Retd), echoed the same view, explaining that aerial combat between two fighter aircraft depends on numerous factors ranging from pilot capabilities, battlefield circumstances, weapons portfolio, overall payload along with other mission-specific factors coming together to influence the outcome.
+TP Srivastava (Retd) echoed the same view, explaining that aerial combat between two fighter aircraft depends on numerous factors ranging from pilot capabilities, battlefield circumstances, weapons portfolio, overall payload, along with other mission-specific factors coming together to influence the outcome.
 He stressed that platform-to-platform comparisons are not founded in operational reality.

-Lockheed Martin has already stated that if IAF placed an order for 114 jets valued roughly at a whopping $18 billion under the MMRCA 2.0, the F-21 fighters will not be sold to any other country, as previously reported by The EurAsian Times.
+Lockheed Martin has already stated that if IAF placed an order for 114 jets valued roughly at a whopping $18 billion under the MMRCA 2.0, the F-21 fighters would not be sold to any other country, as previously reported by The EurAsian Times.

-Lockheed is eyeing a fighter jet deal with the IAF, and has expressed interest in establishing a maintenance, repair, and overhaul (MRO) facility in the country.
+Lockheed is eyeing a fighter jet deal with the IAF and has expressed interest in establishing a maintenance, repair, and overhaul (MRO) facility in the country.
 The company is competing with some of the best global aircraft manufacturers for this lucrative Indian Air Force contract.

 William Blair, Vice President and Chief Executive of Lockheed Martin’s India operations, re-pitched their F-21 fighter plane, claiming that it is particularly configured to meet the IAF’s needs and is the best option in the force’s quest for 114 new fighter jets.